-- Note that a patient who agrees to pay the bill has not necessarily consented to treatment.
+- A patient who agrees to pay the bill has not necessarily consented to treatment.

 Look out for change

-- If a patient's condition alters significantly between initial consultation and treatment, causing a change in the nature, purpose or risks of the procedure, you must explain the changes and obtain consent again.
+- If a patient's condition alters significantly between initial consultation and treatment, causing a change in the nature, purpose, or risks of the procedure, you must explain the changes, obtain consent again and record them.

 - A change in the cost of treatment should be reviewed with the patient.